 When I get text from location it generates multiple locators

 And now delete all the locators that can find the element even when it’s not the text you are expecting for example here it’s the 2nd and 3rd locator:

-The Self-Healing AI automatically heal our test to use the second / third locator, the problem is that these locator are disregarding textual changes.
+The Self-Healing AI automatically heal our test to use different locators. these might disregard textual changes.